- News & Updates

 Jobs & Internships

-BASIC is currently welcoming applications for the winter and spring terms in London and Washington.
+BASIC is currently welcoming applications for the summer term in London and for fall term in Washington.
 Please note, though, that we will keep applications on file and then review them at the time that we start the selection process.

 BASIC’s London and Washington interns will gain an understanding of many of the current issues affecting security; familiarity with the arms control communities in Europe and the United States; an understanding of employment opportunities in the field; a first-hand view of how a small think tank influences international media coverage and national policy formulation; and exposure to the challenges and responsibilities of international networking.

 Interns will research fact sheets and reports; help to organize conferences and events; and prepare news updates.
 They are also expected to attend hearings and briefings; monitor arms control meetings and news websites; and perform various administrative tasks.

 - Excellent academic record and relevant Masters degree.
 We may consider applicants with a first/undergraduate degree with relevant experience.